Do electric cars cause health problems?

-Are electric cars healthy for you?
+Are electric cars good for your health?

-Do batteries cause radiation?
+Do batteries emit radiation?

 Ultimately, batteries do not themselves emit EMF radiation, and are not something that should be of concern to most consumers.
 You should focus your concern and safety education on the devices these batteries are powering.
 Cell phones are likely the largest risk and most common exposure source of EMF radiation.

 Do power lines give off radiation?

 EMR associated with power lines is a type of low frequency non-ionizing radiation.
 Electric fields are produced by electric charges, and magnetic fields are produced by the flow of electrical current through wires or electrical devices.

 How safe?
 According to the Highway Loss Data Institute, injury claims for electric cars are 40 percent lower than for identical gas-powered vehicles.

 Although manufacturers and battery makers have made huge strides in improving vehicle safety, a violent crash in an electric vehicle can still result in the car catching fire.
 This can happen if the battery short circuits and heats up.